Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Introduction

 \section{Introduction}

-The significant advances in machine learning, particularly deep learning, over the past decade have led to the development of numerous applications that tackle increasingly-complex problems in many areas, such as computer vision~\citep{krizhevsky2012imagenet, dosovitskiy2021an}, natural language processing (NLP)~\citep{bahdanau2015neural, vaswani2017attention} and reinforcement learning~\citep{silver2016mastering, jumper2021highly}.
+The significant advances in machine learning over the past decade have led to the development of numerous applications that tackle increasingly-complex problems in many areas, such as computer vision~\citep{krizhevsky2012imagenet, dosovitskiy2021an}, natural language processing (NLP)~\citep{bahdanau2015neural, vaswani2017attention} and reinforcement learning~\citep{silver2016mastering, jumper2021highly}.
 These solutions often rely on high-capacity models trained on vast amounts of annotated data.
-The annotation for large datasets is often relied on crowd-sourcing services, such as Amazon Mechanical Turk, or automated approaches based on NLP or search engines.
+The annotation of large datasets often relies on crowd-sourcing services, such as Amazon Mechanical Turk, or automated approaches based on NLP or search engines.
 This might, generally, produce poor-quality annotated labels, especially when data is ambiguous.
-Such subpar annotation, coupled with the well-known issue of deep neural networks being susceptible to overfitting to randomly-labelled data~\citep{zhang2018generalized}, might lead to catastrophic failures, particularly in critical applications such as autonomous vehicles or medical diagnostics.
+Such a subpar annotation, coupled with the well-known issue of deep neural networks being susceptible to overfitting to randomly-labelled data~\citep{zhang2018generalized}, might lead to catastrophic failures, particularly in critical applications such as autonomous vehicles or medical diagnostics.
 These challenges have spurred research in the field of noisy label learning, aiming at addressing the problem of learning from datasets with noisy annotations.

-More specifically, learning from noisy labels (LNL) aims to infer the \say{clean} label \(Y\) of an instance \(X\) from an observed \say{noisy} label \(\hat{Y}\).
-One can relate \(Y\) and \(\hat{Y}\) through the sum rule of probability as follows:
+More specifically, learning from noisy labels (LNL) aims to employ mis-labelled training data to train a classifier that can generalise well.
+One approach to accomplish this is to infer the clean label \(Y\) of an instance \(X\) from an observed noisy label \(\hat{Y}\).
+If \(C\) is the number of classes, then one can relate \(Y\) and \(\hat{Y}\) through the sum rule of probability as follows: